GastonMontes/SwiftJavascriptBridge/README.md

 * `Parameters`:
 	- handlerName: The name of the Swift handler to add.
-	- handlerClosure: The closure (block code) that is going to be called when Javascript call the Swift 'handlerName' handler.
+	- handlerClosure: The closure (block code) that is going to be called when JavaScript call the Swift 'handlerName' handler.

 Example: